PulkitGahlot/Ethical-Hacking-Projects/Project-4-Deploying-and-Monitoring-a-Honeypot-with-Cowrie-on-Kali-Linux.md

   http_event_collector = https://<SPLUNK_IP>:8088/services/collector/event
   sourcetype = cowrie
   ```
-Step4: Save the file and restart the Cowrie container to apply the changes:
+Step 4: Save the file and restart the Cowrie container to apply the changes:
   ```
   sudo docker restart cowrie
   ```
 Output: Cowrie logs should now be forwarded to your Splunk instance.

 ### Task 6: Creating Custom Alerts in Splunk
-Step1: Open the Splunk web interface and log in.
+Step 1: Open the Splunk web interface and log in.
-Step2: Navigate to Search & Reporting and search for Cowrie logs using the following query:
+Step 2: Navigate to Search & Reporting and search for Cowrie logs using the following query:
 ```spl
 sourcetype="cowrie"
 ```
-Step3: Set up custom alerts based on specific events captured by Cowrie (e.g., repeated login attempts):
+Step 3: Set up custom alerts based on specific events captured by Cowrie (e.g., repeated login attempts):
   - Click on Save As > Alert.
   - Define alert conditions (e.g., more than 5 failed login attempts within 10 minutes).
   - Configure alert actions (e.g., send an email or trigger a webhook).
 Output: Splunk should generate alerts based on the defined conditions, providing real-time notifications of suspicious activities.

 ### Task 7: Visualizing Honeypot Data in Splunk
-Step1: Use Splunk's data visualization tools to create dashboards that visualize the data collected by Cowrie.
+Step 1: Use Splunk's data visualization tools to create dashboards that visualize the data collected by Cowrie.
-Step2: Navigate to Dashboards and create a new dashboard.
+Step 2: Navigate to Dashboards and create a new dashboard.
-Step3: Add visualizations (e.g., charts, tables) to display attack patterns and trends over time:
+Step 3: Add visualizations (e.g., charts, tables) to display attack patterns and trends over time:
   - Example visualizations: Number of login attempts, top source IPs, common commands executed.
 Output: Visualized data showing attack patterns, frequencies, and other relevant metrics, aiding in security research and analysis.